At a glance

 2. The effects: 7 signs of dry skin

-The signs and symptoms of a dry facial skin are easy to spot.
-Tightness in the skin, roughness, flakiness, and itchiness are all common effects of a dry skin.
+The signs and symptoms of dry facial skin are easy to spot.
+Tightness in the skin, roughness, flakiness, and itchiness are all common effects of dry skin.
 Dehydrated skin can also cause fine lines and wrinkles.

 When your skin is dry, it also is often sensitive, but a sensitive skin condition isn’t necessary caused by dryness.
 For some people, sensitivity will also happen when the skin is well hydrated.